KANISHKPAREEK21/House-Price-Pridiction/README.md

 We use the [House Price Dataset]([https://example.com/dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)) for training and testing our model.
 ### File descriptions
 train.csv - the training set
-test.csv - the test set
+test.csv - the test set.
 data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms
 ### Data fields